OpaceDigitalAgency/stories/README.md

 A platform for discovering and sharing children's books and stories.

+# Docs and readme file locations

+All docs are stored in the sub-folder stories-backend/docs

 ## VPS Server Configuration

 The VPS server (37.27.31.107) is configured to: